Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$: Compactness and lower bound

 \subsection{The Jacobian estimate}

-For the $2D$ Ginzburg-Landau energies on the layers, a key step in the analysis is to separate the energy from the Jacobian (defined in \eqref{ja}) by showing that its energy is concentrated in small regions with total measure tending to zero.
+For the two-dimensional Ginzburg-Landau energies on the layers, a key step in the analysis is to separate the energy from the Jacobian (defined in \eqref{ja}) by showing that its energy is concentrated in small regions with total measure tending to zero.
 Such Jacobian estimates were proved for the Ginzburg-Landau energy in \cite{JS1} and \cite{SS2} (see also \cite{ABO}).
-The proof requires suitable upper bound on the $2D$ Ginzburg-Landau energy.
-In Lemma \ref{lem2.2}, using an upper bound on the Lawrence-Doniach energy (see \eqref{2.1}) and Theorem 3.1, we are able to show that the desired upper bound on the $2D$ Ginzburg-Landau energy holds on most of the layers.
-Then following a standard slicing argument that was used in \cite{JS1} and \cite{SS2}, we are able to prove a Jacobian estimate for the Lawrence-Doniach energy in Lemma \ref{lem2.3} (in particular, \eqref{lem2.3.3}).
+The proof requires suitable upper bound on the two-dimensional Ginzburg-Landau energy.
+In Lemma \ref{lem2.2}, using the upper bound on the Lawrence-Doniach energy (\ref{thm1.5}) and Lemma \ref{l2.2}, we are able to show that the desired upper bound on the two-dimensional Ginzburg-Landau energy holds on most of the layers.
+Then following a standard slicing argument that was used in \cite{JS1} and \cite{SS2}, we are able to prove a Jacobian estimate for the Lawrence-Doniach energy (see \eqref{lem2.3.3}).
+The main result of this section is the following